agostaxyz/agostaxyz/README.md

 💻 Backend dev
 🇧🇷 Living in São Paulo, Brazil
-🔓 Open Source and Privacy Advocate
+🔓 Open source and privacy advocate
-🐮 Animal Rights Activist
+🐮 Animal rights activist
-🥙 Amateur Cook
+🥙 Amateur cook
 🌎 He/Him.
 EN-PT-ES

 For contact or more information check my website or the other links bellow: